Jose Zepeda

-Jose Encarnacion Zepeda (born May 24, 1989) is a Mexican-American professional boxer who challenged for the WBO lightweight title in 2015 and twice for the WBC light welterweight title in 2019 and 2022.
+Jose Encarnacion Zepeda (born May 24, 1989) is an American professional boxer who challenged for the WBO lightweight title in 2015 and twice for the WBC light welterweight title in 2019 and 2022.

 Professional career

 Jose began his professional career in 2009.

 In December 2010, Jose began working with famed boxing trainer Robert Alcazar, former trainer for World Champion Oscar De La Hoya.

 In July 2013, he fought former title contender Ricardo Dominguez and won by TKO in the 3rd round.

 On 11 July 2015, Zepeda fought Terry Flanagan in Manchester, England, for the vacant WBO lightweight title.
 The fight started off entertaining, however, Zepeda was unfortunate enough to injure his shoulder while throwing a punch in the second round.
 The fight was stopped at the end of the round due to the injury, awarding Flanagan the victory.

 In February 2019, he unsuccessfully challenged WBC Super lightweight champion Jose Ramirez for his title, losing a Majority decision in a very competitive fight.

 In his bout against Jose Pedraza, Zepeda started off fast and built up an early lead on the scorecards.
 Pedraza would show some signs of a comeback, starting in the fifth round.
 In the end, Zepeda was too much for his opponent and was awarded a clear unanimous decision victory.

 On March 23, 2024 in Sheffield, England, Zepeda was scheduled to face Dalton Smith.
 He lost the fight by knockout in the fifth round after being hit with a body shot.